 Think: prepping meals for clients in their own kitchen with the groceries you’ve purchased for them according to whatever package and menu they choose from your range.

 The beauty of this is it that you could niche down to different dietary requirements/lifestyles too.
 Vegetarian, vegan, gluten free, dairy free, FODMAP, allergy friendly, keto, paleo – there are so many options!

 Consider upsells like smoothie bombs and snacks added to your packages for extra revenue (and convenience) too.

 I know, I know, the term ‘mummy blogger’ is as cliche as it comes.
-But there’s a good reason mums become bloggers and it’s because blogging can be super flexible around kids.
-It can also be a relatively passive form of income – and if you are into more of a long-game when it comes to business, then blogging could definitely be worth a look in.
+But there’s a good reason stay-at-home parents become bloggers and it’s because blogging can be super flexible around your own children.
+It can also be a relatively passive form of income.
+So if you are into more of a long-game when it comes to business, then regular blog posts could be worth a look in.

 Of course to start your blog, you’ll need to look at building a website or you could use a platform like WordPress.com or Medium.
-Most bloggers make their money through multiple income streams, rather than a single product or service.
+Most bloggers make their money through multiple income streams, rather than a single product or service and this can include affiliate marketing.
 You’ll need to do your research and decide how you’ll be making money via your blog and craft a simple but impactful strategy and business plan.